sql-bi/docs/_mydocs/terms-and-conditions/classroom-courses.md

 ## J. Agreement
 1. By registering for a SQLBI classroom course, you acknowledge that you have read, understood, and agreed to be bound by these Terms and Conditions.

 This document outlines the specific terms and conditions applicable to classroom courses offered by SQLBI.
-For overarching terms as well as general terms applicable to other services, please visit the full Terms and Conditions at [https://docs.sqlbi.com/terms-and-conditions/](https://docs.sqlbi.com/terms-and-conditions/).
+For overarching terms as well as general terms applicable to other services, please visit the full [Terms and Conditions](index.md).